-The UN-REDD Programme is the United Nations collaborative initiative on Reducing Emissions from Deforestation and forest Degradation.
+The UN-REDD Programme is the United Nations Collaborative Programme on Reducing Emissions from Deforestation and Forest Degradation in Developing Countries.
 Since its launch in 2008, it has experienced numerous changes, both within and outside the Programme.
-For this reason, the UN-REDD Policy Board, during its Ninth Meeting in Brazzaville, Congo, requested that an external evaluation of the Programme be undertaken to determine whether it is achieving its stated objectives and continues to serve the evolving needs of participating countries.
+As part of the requirements of the Programme, the UN-REDD Policy Board, during its Ninth Meeting in Brazzaville, Congo, requested that an external evaluation of the Programme be undertaken to determine whether it is achieving its stated objectives and continues to serve the evolving needs of participating countries.
 In response to this demand, an independent team of consultants (Mr. Alain Frechette, Ms. Minoli De Bresser and Mr. Robert Hofstede) was selected by the joint Evaluation Management Group (EMG) to carry out this assignment, with technical oversight and quality assurance provided by the EMG.